BLT Potato Salad

 Potatoes:

-• Wash and scrub potatoes well, cut into 1 inch pieces.
-Place in a large sauce pan and cover with water by 1 inch.
+• Thoroughly wash and scrub the potatoes, then cut them into 1-inch pieces.
+Place the pieces in a large saucepan and cover them with water, ensuring the water level is 1 inch above the potatoes.

-• Add 1 tablespoon of salt and bring to boil over medium-high heat.
-Once boiling, reduce heat to medium-low and simmer for about 12-15 minutes or until tender.
-Careful not to over-cook, start checking early for doneness.
+• Add 1 tablespoon of salt and bring to a boil over medium-high heat.
+Once boiling, reduce the heat to medium-low and simmer for about 12 to 15 minutes or until tender.
+Be careful not to overcook; start checking for doneness early.

 • Drain and transfer potatoes to a large bowl.
 Gently toss with 1 tablespoon of vinegar and set aside to cool.